 Pursuant to Section 230(1) of the Companies Act 2016, fees and benefits payable to the Directors of the Company will have to be approved by the shareholders at a general meeting.
-The Company is requesting shareholders' approval for the payment of fees for the period commencing 22 January 2020 up till the next Annual General Meeting of the Company in 2021.
+The Company is requesting shareholders' approval for the payment of fees and benefits for the period commencing 30 January 2021 up till the next Annual General Meeting of the Company in 2022.
+The benefits comprise meeting allowances payable to directors.